 Instructions

 - Melt the butter in a large, heavy-based lidded casserole dish or pan over a medium to low heat and add the onion (or leek) and garlic.
 Allow to soften without colouring for about 5 minutes.
 Add the curry powder and cook for 2 minutes.
-Squeeze in the juice from 0.5 a lemon.
-Tip in the rice and stir around until the grains are well coated with this spicy butter.
+Squeeze in the lemon juice, then add the rice and stir around until the grains are well coated with this spicy butter.

 - Add the bay leaf and a few grinds of salt and freshly ground black pepper.
 Pour over the stock, bring up to a simmer, then lay the fish on top (skin side up), gently submerging it under the surface.
 Put on the lid and cook in the oven for 17 minutes.